WHO ISAIAH SAW

 Another clear indication of the deity and identity of the Messiah comes in chapter 7.

-Isaiah is by no means the only prophet or the only book in the Bible that identifies Jesus as Yahweh, but a thorough read of Isaiah should be enough to eliminate any doubt a person might have.
+Isaiah is by no means the only prophet or the only book in the Bible that identifies Jesus as YHWH, but a thorough read of Isaiah should be enough to eliminate any doubt a person might have.

 In two different places, the prophet Jeremiah says in referring to the coming Messiah, “And this is His name by which He shall be called, YHWH, OUR RIGHTEOUSNESS” (Jeremiah 23:5-6; 33:15-16).

 SEE OLD TESTAMENT REFERENCES TO YHWH SEEN IN CHRIST

 , Bible prophecy